 Caring for the Coats in the Herding Group

 The dogs in the Herding Group, such as the Rough Collie, Belgian Sheepdog, German Shepherds and any of the Shepherd breeds that have long furnishings in their chest and behind their hind legs (called feathers), should never be clipped or shaved.
+That being said, there are some dog grooming basics you still need to follow.
 These breeds should be brushed twice a week to cut down on shedding as well as bathed at least every three months.
 Dogs who are kept indoors should be brushed and bathed more often because the indoor temperature throws off seasonal shedding.

 How to Groom a Herding Dog

 The grooming tools you should have on hand include a large slicker brush, deshedding tool with longer teeth, large metal comb, large pliers style nail clippers and garbage bag.

 When it comes to bathing your herding dog, you should have the following: shampoo and conditioner, ear cleaner, cotton balls, styptic powder, washcloth, hand dryer on a stand, small high-velocity dryer and absorbent shammies.
 Other helpful equipment for bathing a large dog at home include: a grooming loop on a suction cup, shower with a movable shower head and a large grooming tub, such as the Booster Bath.

 Deshed the Lower Half

 While your dog is lying down or secured to a harness and tether, begin deshedding the lower half of your dog’s body.
 With one hand, hold the hair up while gently brushing downward.
 Slide your hand upward to release more hair as you brush downward.
 As the brush packs with hair, use your metal comb to remove the hair from the brush and repeat the above steps until you have covered the entire body.
 Be careful not to scratch the skin.
 If you’re gentle, your dog will grow to love the attention and the time spent with you during this routine.